hanaglenn/hacker-news-reader/README.md

 It leverages the [react-infinite-scroller](https://www.npmjs.com/package/react-infinite-scroller) module for infinite scrolling.
 This lightweight, heavily used, and tested module gives us scrolling with minimal bundle impact.

-Finally, a Service Worker whose code is in `sw.js` is enabling offline capabilities.
+Finally, a Service Worker, the code for which is in `sw.js`, is enabling offline capabilities.

 ## Run the app